 LISA and other planned observatories will present a number of analysis challenges, among them non-stationary noise and gaps in the data time series~\cite{Baghi_2019,Digman2022}.
 The standard Fourier domain analyses will become computationally intractable due to these features given the large datasets produced by these detectors.
 The future of \gw detection drives us to longer-lived signals.
 In ground-based detectors, improved low-frequency sensitivity means signals will be observable earlier in their evolution, and space-based detectors target sources that evolve slowly in frequency and will be in-band for many months or years~\cite{lisa_prop,lisa_white}.
 The long duration of signals exposes modern analyses to two significant challenges: noise spectra can no longer be approximated as stationary, and gaps in the data will coincide with signals.
 Non-stationary noise renders traditional Fourier domain analyses computationally intractable, since the noise correlation matrix becomes dense, leading to a prohibitive computational cost.
-Data gaps present a challenge of a different nature; they introduce biases when performing analyses outside of the time domain, via phenomena akin to spectral leakage in Fourier analysis.
+Data gaps present a challenge of a different nature; as discontinuities in the data, they can introduce spectral leakage when working outside of the time domain.
+If not properly accounted for, this can bias the analysis.
 Previously, these gaps were not as concerning for ground-based detectors since gaps were short and infrequent enough that they were not likely to coincide with a signal.
 In LISA and future detectors, this is not the case.
-These gaps can lead to biases in the analyses, that can be further compounded by potential mis-modelling of the noise.
+These gaps can lead to biases in the analyses, that can be further compounded by potential mis-modeling of the noise.
 The gaps also pose a significant computational challenge.
 Therefore, new tools must be developed to ameliorate these obstacles for the next generation of \gw observatories.